oselumeseagbonrofo/react-web-apps/README.md

 Events App With Authentication: Improved event app by adding authentication to the site using React Router

 Blog App: Gained knowledge on deploying React apps by applying optimisation techniques such as lazy loading pages, built code for production and deployed app to Firebase.
 [Live site](https://react-deployment-cc7a3.web.app/)

+TabStack Query Events App: An events app made with TanStack Query.
+It features the use of TanStack/ React Query for data fetching, and transfer.
+The efficiency and ease provided by TanStack Query in HTTP request handling is demonstrated via this project.
+It's use for optimistic updating is also demonstrated